 The Black Panther Movie was fantastic!
-I love how the Characters and storyline were developed.
-I loved the depth and beautifully complex narrative presented by the movie.
+I love how the characters and storylines were developed.
+I loved the depth and beautifully complex narrative presented in the movie.
 The Hero and the villain were Black which blurred the lines between good and evil within complex layers of humanity.

 I had to cheer for the villain when his dying wish was:

 Nah, bury me in the ocean with my ancestors that jumped from the ships because they knew death was better than bondage.”

 I was like, DAAAYYYUUUM!
 That line sent chills through me because I could identify with how he was thinking.

 I loved the Scenery of Wakanda and the costumes.
 Going into the movie I wondered how it would mimic pre-Colonial Africa and its belief systems; its cosmology.
 I wasn’t disappointed.

 Wakanda is a fictitious country.
 But many of the concepts about Africa were based on “real” African philosophy, history, and cosmology.
 What were some of those ideas depicted?